 As a beginner in the travel writing scene, there are two options open to you: compete with accomplished writers who have found their unique narrative voices.

 Do you get high on adventure sports?
 Or does your sense of adventure come from going forth with an iron stomach to conquer street food stalls?
 See if you can combine your passion for travel with adventure sports or street food – or nearly anything else, for that matter.

 Are you a runner while at home?
 The next city you visit, why not write about it through the eyes of an early morning runner?

 Look for stories that others miss out on.
-Remember the ancient ruins at that UNESCO heritage site you visited recently?
-The one that's also on the wish-list of millions of other travelers around the world?
+Remember the ancient ruins at that UNESCO World Heritage site you visited recently?
+The one that's also on the wish list of millions of other travelers around the world?
 Did you notice how some tourists walked around, their necks craned upwards, searching for something elusive under tree canopies with bulky binoculars and camera equipment in tow?
 They are birdwatchers – talk to them, there is a story there.

 Or did you take a horse-cart to gallop around the ruins accompanied by a knowledgeable guide who is also a budding historian?
 How about looking for a story there?

-Remember, the “big story” is only one part of a destination.
-A good travel writer brings alive the smaller stories, the interesting details that define a place: bargain markets, street food, art and craft, quirky locals.
+Remember, the 'big story' is only one part of a destination.
+A good travel writer brings alive the smaller stories, the interesting details that define a place: bargain markets, street food, art and craft, and quirky locals.
 The real fun of travel writing is uncovering those details.

 How to use transport and get around Portugal safely.
 From driving and cycling to public transport, this is what you need to know.